juami/pytentiostat/docs/source/installation_instructions.rst

 Once the miniconda installation is complete, proceed with the pytentiostat package installation as follows.

 1. Open the anaconda prompt from the start menu.

-2. Create a conda environment where *mycondaenv* is the name you assign to your environment and *x.x* is the version of Python you would like to use (the available list of python versions can be seen by typing conda search "^python$").
+2. Create a conda environment where <mycondaenv> is the name you assign to your environment and <x> is the version of Python you would like to use (the available list of python versions can be seen by typing :code:`conda search "^python$"`).
 To create the conda environment, type:

 .. code-block::

-   conda create -n mycondaenv python=x.x anaconda
+   conda create -n <mycondaenv> python=<x> anaconda

-3. Type *y* to install the python version and the anaconda packaged libraries in the path_to_your_anaconda_location/anaconda/envs/mycondaenv.
+3. Type :code:`y` to install the python version and the anaconda packaged libraries in the path_to_your_anaconda_location/anaconda/envs/mycondaenv.

 4. Activate the environment you created.

 .. code-block::

-   conda activate mycondaenv
+   conda activate <mycondaenv>

 5. Install the pytentiostat package.

 .. code-block::

-   conda install -n mycondaenv [pytentiostat]
+   conda install [pytentiostat]

-6. Verify that the package was installed by ...